custom-components/pyscript/docs/reference.rst

 could be cases where you want to dynamically generate the variable name (eg, in a function or loop where the state variable name is computed dynamically).
 These functions allow you to get and set a variable using its string name.
-The set function also allows you to optionally set the attributes, which you can’t do if you are directly assigning to the variable:
+The set function also allows you to optionally set the attributes, which you can't do if you are directly assigning to the variable:

 ``state.delete(name)``
   Deletes the given state variable or attribute.
 The Python ``del`` statement can also be used